Mala1180/mlflow-setup/README.md

 ## Starting the MLflow Server

-- Create a `.env` file in the root directory based on the provided `.env.example` file and customize the environment variables as needed.
+- Create a `.env` file in the root directory based on the provided `.server.env` file and customize the environment variables as needed.
     ```bash
     cp .env.example .env
     ```